UHM-ShaneB/UHM-ShaneB.github.io/projects/Shane_Calculator.md

 summary: "An interactive calculator app that does basic operations"
 ---

-## Aboout the Project
+## About the Project

-The objective of this project was to design a funtioning calculator app, making use of the GUI elements provided by the swing package from the javax libraries.
+The objective of this project was to design a functioning calculator app, making use of the GUI elements provided by the swing package from the javax libraries.
 I wanted the calculator to function the way most basic calculators do.
 This calculator allows the user to click on buttons to perform basic operations - add, subtract, multiply, and divide - and displays the results to the user.
 Users can also use the previous results as an entry to a new equation by clicking on one ofn the operation buttons.

-This was a solo project so I wrote all the code.
-It was not a part of any assignment that I had to do for anyone.
-It was just something I made on my freetime in order to make use of what I learned.
-This is still a WIP build.
-As you can see in one of the files I have commented some known bugs I needed to fix and other features I want to add.
+## My Contribution

+I created this project by myself and it was the first Java project I did outside of a class setting.
+I had some help from watching some YouTube videos but I didn't copy and paste the code they used, just referenced certain parts.
+I wanted to write it the way I imagined so the size of each GUI element - frame, buttons, and panels - were specified by me.
+The positons of each button and panels were also adjusted to my liking, and the colors were also chosen by me.

 Through this experience I learned the basics of creating GUIs as well as importing from different libraries since this project did use functions from the javax.swing library.